Opera legend teaches master class for OSU students

 “I felt honored to be selected to perform for one of the greatest opera singers of all time,” said Karalee Terry, music and voice performance senior.
 “It was great working with him.”

-“Milnes gave the students insightful tips from the opera business that I think will help them in future,” Novak said.
+“Milnes gave the students insightful tips from the opera business that I think will help them in the future,” Novak said.

 Milnes worked for 33 years as a lead baritone at the Metropolitan Opera and has performed at the White House for every president since Gerald Ford.

-“Throughout my career I have played many characters, some good and others not so much, but I enjoyed all of them,” Milnes said.
+“Throughout my career, I have played many characters, some good and others not so much, but I enjoyed all of them,” Milnes said.
 “I’m always excited to be on stage.”

-Milnes said he teaches his students to paint a picture for the audience, draw them into the performer’s stage aura and let the people feel the character’s personality.
+Milnes said he teaches his students to paint a picture for the audience, draw them into the performer’s stage aura, and let the people feel the character’s personality.

 “If opera singers don’t tell a story for an audience, they are not doing their job,” Milnes said.
 “We must communicate with them.”